hassio-addons/addon-plex/README.md

 You have two choices:

-- Disable or remove the Samba add-on
+- Disable or remove the AirSonos add-on
 - Change the port number 1900 to something else.

 The last option will cause you to lose the DLNA capabilities of the